Municipal Climate

 About the Internship

-In this inaugural pilot year, the Municipal Climate Internship (MCI) will provide three young environmental leaders, age 18-30, with the opportunity to work and learn alongside semi-rural, upper-tier municipalities in Southeastern Ontario that are invested in advancing local climate change solutions.
+The Municipal Climate Internship (MCI) provides three young environmental leaders, age 18-30, with the opportunity to work and learn alongside semi-rural municipalities in Southeastern Ontario that are invested in advancing local climate change solutions.
 Successful applicants to the program receive a six-month paid internship placement with a host municipality and take part in cohort-based leadership and professional development.

 Through the MCI program, interns will gain first-hand experience and knowledge in municipal climate issues, solutions, and local decision-making.
 Interns will be exposed to various municipal government and political processes and will become well-versed in how climate change is integrated into municipal planning.
 The knowledge, experience and professional skills gained will help prepare participants for careers as local climate leaders.

-The MCI program runs from January/February to June/July 2024.
-Interns will receive a monthly stipend of $2,750, for a total of $16,500 over the six months of the program.
+The MCI program runs from January to July 2025.
+Interns will receive a monthly stipend of $2,900, for a total of $17,400 over the six months of the program.
 Interns can expect to work full-time hours (37.5 hours) weekly.
 Most of this time will be spent with the host municipality, but each week, there will be a couple of hours of ELC programming dedicated to leadership and professional development.
 In January, all interns will participate in an orientation program to get familiar with municipal government, the municipal climate landscape, and the rest of the cohort before placements begin.

 Where is the internship?

-In its inaugural year, the MCI pilot program will run in 3 semi-rural municipalities in Southeastern Ontario, all within a 2-3 hr drive from Ottawa, that are working or seeking to work on climate change within their communities and can provide interns with mentorship opportunities about the municipal political process.
+MCI is taking place in 3 semi-rural municipalities in Southeastern Ontario that are working or seeking to work on climate change within their communities and can provide interns with mentorship opportunities about the municipal political process.

 Host municipalities for the MCI program are: